Averaging on the Bures-Wasserstein manifold: dimension-free convergence of gradient descent: Geometric medians

 \subsection{Convergence guarantees}

-We now show that Algorithm~\ref{ALG:smoothed} can find an $\mc O(\varepsilon)$-approximate minimizer for the geometric median functional in $\mc O(\kappa/\varepsilon^4)$ iterations.
+Despite the smoothing, the objective $F_\varepsilon$ is still non-convex, and we do not provide a global minimization guarantee.
+Instead, we now show that Algorithm~\ref{ALG:smoothed} can find an $\mc O(\varepsilon)$-stationary point for the smoothed geometric median functional $F_\varepsilon$ in $\mc O(1/\varepsilon^3)$ iterations.
 We emphasize that as in our other results, this convergence rate is dimension-independent.
-Below, let $F := F_0$ denote the unregularized functional.
-Note that since $F$ typically does not have a unique minimizer, we only guarantee a small suboptimality gap.